 The Institute was chartered by President Hargis and the Board of Regents in February 2015 to focus on teaching and research on principled entrepreneurship, regulation, markets, public policy and the role of business in a free society.
 The Institute is not a traditional academic department, but rather a university-wide, multi-disciplinary institute housed in the Provost’s Office.

 Instruction.
 The Institute coordinates and sponsors OSU courses related to free enterprise.
-Courses are offered at all levels: undergraduate general education, undergraduate upper division, masters and doctoral, Courses are offered in a variety of formats including traditional face-to-face, online, and blended.
+Courses are offered at all levels: undergraduate general education, undergraduate upper division, masters, and doctoral.
+Courses are offered in a variety of formats including traditional face-to-face, online, and hybrid/blended.

 OSU Community.
 The Institute sponsors the Free Enterprise Society, a student-run academic society that provides the OSU community with speakers, faculty-student dinner/discussion groups, networking events, and other educational activities.
 The Society is non-partisan, and does not engage in any form of political advocacy.